riemass/pieda/slides.md

 buddy `B`,
 * Messages have been recorded during the run,
-* In the rebuild, B would get the same message two times, once from A and onde from the database!
+* In the rebuild, B would get the same message two times, once from A and once from the database!

 ### Well, that was easy
 * During the rebuild, all sends are just dropped,